ColdTrick/advanced_notifications/README.md

 - Offloading of notifications, so the acting user isn't affected by the amount of sent notifications
 - Small speed improvement of the Messages plugin
+- Optionally replace site notifications with a personalized river view
 - Some extra plugin hooks for developers (see next section)

 2. Added functionality